 A Bit About Pat

 Greetings!
-Welcome to Pat's photography art collection.
+Welcome to Pat's Photography art collection.

-A proud moment: Her solo artist/interactive show at RAC: “Barbershops & Beauty Salons – Good Hair vs. Bad Hair Smackdown” of Pat's photo journal travels.
+A proud moment: My solo artist/interactive show at RAC: “Barbershops & Beauty Salons – Good Hair vs. Bad Hair Smackdown” of my photo journal travels.
 "Through 17 detailed photographs, I portrayed the vibe of Oakland’s old barbershops/hair salons, with rich examples of black culture, unique tools of the trade", she cites.
 The exhibit was featured in SF Chronicle’s Datebook magazine: http://www.sfgate.com/art/article/Barbershop-Exploring-an-informal-institution-3252185.php (Next project: To bring that show back & soon)!

 See Youtube channel and more: Linktree: https://linktr.ee/PatPatterson